ɑnand imare the past and future tense words. They go at the beginning of the sentence except for one special case which I'll get to.

 You can double-use

-ɑnand imto get the "had happened" or "will be going to happen" tenses (although the latter isn't very useful). ɑn mi ɑn humi kim ɪl lɪmɵl, kyo nu kei yɪm."I had already drunk all the water, so I didn't have any."
+ɑnand imto get the "had happened" or (not very useful) "will be going to happen" tenses. ɑn mi ɑn humi kim ɪl lɪmɵl, kyo nu kei yɪm."I had already drunk all the water, so I didn't have any."

 You can also do like this: "